jaxon-php/jaxon-flot/README.md

-# Flot for Xajax
+# Flot for Jaxon

-Javascript charts for Xajax with Flot
+Javascript charts for Jaxon with Flot

 *** Warning: this plugin is not yet rady for use ***